hwxi/hwxi.github.io/README.md

 Programming means programming productively.
-I approach programming language research with an aim at greatly enhancing a programmers's productivity.
-While my aim is very practical, my approach may not so :)
+I approach programming language research with an aim at greatly enhancing a programmer's productivity.
+While my aim is very practical, my approach may not be so :)

 ## [Publication](./PUBLICATION/.)